 Cycling

-As parents of children with special needs, we understand that each milestone of theirs, often come with a consistent and often exhausting effort.
-Sitting, walking, jumping, balancing, running or climbing stairs are achieved with years of physical therapies or persistence of parents.
+As parents of children with special needs, we understand that each milestone of theirs often comes with a consistent and often exhausting effort.
+Sitting, walking, jumping, balancing, running or climbing stairs are achieved with years of physical therapy or the persistence of parents.

-Which is why, many of us dread to start teaching a skill, which is going to take months or years of practice to achieve.
-The academics, the school, the reading and writing, the speech, the articulation often take precedence over physical sports and we lose the first decade and sometimes more, chasing the school and the skills that are needed to adjust in the class room.
+This is why, many of us dread to start teaching a skill, which is going to take months or years of practice to achieve.
+The academics, the school, the reading and writing, the speech, the articulation often take precedence over physical sports and we lose the first decade and sometimes more, chasing the school and the skills that are needed to adjust in the classroom.

 Teaching to ride a bicycle: What research says